KristjanESPERANTO/MagicMirror-3rd-Party-Modules/fixtures/README.md

 When either the fixture set or the release artifacts fail schema validation, follow this checklist:

-1. **Regenerate the fixtures** – run `node --run fixtures:generate` followed by `node --run test:fixtures` to ensure the curated dataset reflects the latest contract.
+1. **Regenerate the fixtures** – run `node --run fixtures -- generate` followed by `node --run fixtures -- validate` to ensure the curated dataset reflects the latest contract.
 2. **Re-run the full pipeline** – execute `node --run all` (or your preferred targets) to recreate the website outputs, then execute `node --run release:validate`.
 3. **Inspect schema coverage** – if the data remains invalid, adjust the relevant schema under `dist/schemas/` and re-run the pipeline so the output matches the contract.
 4. **Escalate breaking changes** – when a consumer requires a contract change, document it in the roadmap and coordinate before relaxing or tightening schemas.